apperception-db/spatialyze/README.md

 The demo notebook first constructs the world.
 Then it queries for the trajectory of the cars that appeared once in an area of interests within some time interval.

-## API References
+## API Reference
-Please visit https://apperception-db.github.io/spatialyze for API References.
+Please visit https://apperception-db.github.io/spatialyze for API Reference.

 ## Citing Spatialyze
 This paper will be presented at [VLDB](https://vldb.org/2024/).